Quick Answer

 Sequence the rollout around the flow that is easiest for users to understand and for you to trace.
 For farmers, the adoption risk is clearer in the evidence.
 A study on 126 Indian farmers reports skepticism toward platforms and warns that top-down design can lead to poor configuration and limited utility.
 Keep farmer payout communication concrete and tied to the underlying trade event.

-For worker payments, this pack does not validate identity or attendance-proof standards, KYC thresholds, or labor-payment rules.
+For worker payments, identity and attendance-proof standards, KYC thresholds, and labor-payment rules are not yet validated.
 Treat those items as open and verify them before broad rollout.

 Before you finalize flow design, document the payer relationship in plain language.
 One cited paper supports a direct farmer-buyer shape, noting that e-commerce platforms can create direct links between farmers and buyers.
 If you also plan worker payouts or platform-mediated disbursement, record those relationships separately and flag unresolved legal or compliance ownership rather than assuming one model fits all actors.